planetfederal/workshops/workshops/postgis/source/en/upgrades.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Major upgrades involve changes to the actual data format for the on-disk storage of geometry and geography data.
 As such, the data tables need to be re-written.
 The only way to achieve this is to dump (creating a neutral text-based output) and restore (writing the new table format to disk).

-Unfortunately a major upgrade is in the offing for most current users of PostGIS, as the 2.0 release will be added to the OpenGeo Suite shortly.

 To upgrade, you will have to dump your data first, as discussed in :ref:`backup`.